-Hewlett-Packard put the PC back into PC Expo last month by launching its back-to-school desktop computer line that features a 1GHz and higher processors and aggressive price points to better compete with Dell's and Gateway's new pricing initiatives.
+New York - Hewlett-Packard put the PC back into PC Expo this week by launching its back to school desktop computer line that features a 1GHz and higher processors and aggressive price points to better compete with Dell and Gateway new pricing initiatives.

-The three-PC line started shipping last week and is the first in a new pricing initiative by HP to bring high-end features such as Intel Pentium III 1GHz processors and top-tier graphics cards into the mid-price range, said Mark Bony, HP's Pavilion product manager.
-These are also HP's first Windows XP operating system ready computers.
-While the PCs will not ship with XP, which will not become available until the Fall, they have the hardware capability to run the OS.
-Like most of the PC industry, HP hopes XP will immediately reinvigorate the lagging consumer PC market.
+The three-PC line start shipping next week and is the first that is part of a new pricing initiative by HP to bring high-end features such as Intel Pentium III 1GHz processors and top-tier graphics cards into the mid-price range, said Mark Bony, HP's Pavilion product manager.

-With pricing starting at about $1,100 for the new Pavilion 2950, HP hopes to entice customers with a combination of low prices and a feature set normally found on its higher-end models.
-The decision to come in so low was in the works prior to the Dell and Gateway decisions in June to kick-off another PC price war by reducing prices, but did give HP additional impetus to keep costs down, he said.
+With pricing starting a about $1,100 for the new Pavilion 2950 HP hopes entice customers with a combination of low price and a feature set normally found on its higher-end models, Bony said.
+The decision to come in so low was in the works prior to Dell and Gateway decision in June to kick-off another PC price war by reducing prices, but did give HP additional impetus to keep costs down, he said.

-The Pavilion 2950 features HP's super slim tower design and, with a $1,099 estimated street price, is targeted at students.
+The Pavilion 2950 features HP's super slim tower design and with its $1,099 estimated street price is targeted at students.
 The PC features the Pentium III 1GHz processor, 128MB of RAM, a 40GB hard drive, 10/100 network card, a combination CD-RW/DVD-ROM drive and digital editing software.
 A wireless keyboard and mouse are included and an optional LCD monitor is available for $799.
 The 2950 is only selling through CompUSA, but a follow on version, the 2960, will be widely distributed, Bony said.

-The step-up model is the Pentium 4 1.3GHz-powered Pavilion 7960.
-It has an estimated street price of $1,199, ships on July 15 and includes dual CD-RW and DVD-ROM drives, 60GB hard drive, 128MB Rambus memory, 32MB graphics card, and USB and IEEE 1394 ports.
+The step up model is the Pentium 4 1.3GHz powered Pavilion 7960, estimated street price $1,199, ships on July 15 and includes dual CD-RW and DVD-ROM drives, a 60GB hard drive, with 128MB Rambus memory, and a 32MB graphics card, USB and IEEE 1394 ports.

-The Pavilion 9895 is the top-end model.
-Now shipping with an $1,899 estimated street price, it has a 1.7GHz Pentium 4 processor, but is otherwise similar to the 7960.
+The Pavilion 9895 is top-end model.
+Now shipping with an $1,899 estimated street price.
+It has a a 1.7GHz Pentium 4 processor, but is otherwise similar to the 7960.